kliraai/kliraai-js/README.md

 npm install openai
 ```

-**Note**: You only need to install framework dependencies if you're using that specific integration.
-The decorator pattern and core SDK functionality work without any additional dependencies.
+**Note**: The **Custom Adapter** requires ZERO additional dependencies - perfect for custom LLM implementations, local models, or any AI provider.
+Framework adapters only need to be installed if using that specific integration.

 ## 🚀 Quick Start